Our settlement agreement solicitors will help you achieve the maximum possible settlement from your employer, no matter the circumstances.

 Getting specialist advice before confirming a settlement agreement is a legal requirement, and speaking to a solicitor before commencing negotiations will help you to achieve the best possible settlement.

 Settlement agreement negotiations are often extremely time-sensitive, meaning it is vital to instruct an experienced solicitor who is able to act immediately to negotiate the best-possible settlement and ensure the final agreement is fair.
-Our employment lawyers have a wealth of experience negotiating settlements of all values.
+Our employment lawyers specialise in employment law for employees and have a wealth of experience negotiating settlements of all values.
 They know just what to do to secure the ideal result.

 What is a settlement agreement?